Are you an adviser? Go to Unbiased Pro

 Buying a home is one of the biggest decisions you’ll make in your life, and there’s a lot to consider, including the local area.

 It can be difficult to figure out if you'll be happy in a new place.
-Luckily, Rightmove has revealed 13 happiest factors and the areas most likely to make you smile.
+Luckily, Rightmove has revealed some of the factors that make people happiest and the areas most likely to make you smile.

 Summary

-• It’s vital to consider whether the local area will make you happy before buying property.
+• It’s vital to consider whether the local area will make you happy before buying a property.

-• Many factors can affect your happiness, including community spirit, amenities and transport.
+• Many factors can affect your happiness, including community spirit, amenities and access to green spaces.

 Get mortgage advice